-The mineral resource estimate and related information of the Company's Lost Creek Property incorporated by reference herein are based upon analyses performed or overseen by TREC, Inc. Such estimates and related information have been incorporated by reference herein in reliance upon the authority of such firm as experts in such matters.
+The mineral resource estimate and related information of our Lost Creek Property incorporated by reference herein are based upon analyses performed or overseen by Western Water Consultants, Inc., d/b/a WWC Engineering.
+Such estimates and related information have been incorporated by reference herein in reliance upon the authority of such firm as experts in such matters.

-The mineral resource estimate and related information of the Company's Shirley Basin Project incorporated by reference herein are based upon analyses performed by Western Water Consultants, Inc., d/b/a WWC Engineering.
+The mineral resource estimate and related information of our Shirley Basin Project incorporated by reference herein are based upon analyses performed by Western Water Consultants, Inc., d/b/a WWC Engineering.
 Such estimates and related information have been incorporated by reference herein in reliance upon the authority of such firm as experts in such matters.